KalionCode/passwgen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-PasswGen is a wordlist generation framework that is primarily targeted for passwords.
-It can be assisted with social engineering to generate any targets as PasswGen uses a keyword-combination approach rather than hardcoded algorithms.
+WordGen is a wordlist generation framework that is primarily targeted for passwords.
+It can be assisted with social engineering to generate any targets as WordGen uses a keyword-combination approach rather than hardcoded algorithms.
 For each keyword combination, you then can use built-in or user-defined 'formatter' functions to manipulate and generate more entries based on the original combination.

 <!-- GETTING STARTED -->